EnoF/merge-vs-rebase/README.md

     git rebase --continue

 Notice that when you modify the line of the conflict once again, you will have to resolve the `original` conflict again.

+To avoid such redundant commits, you can kill the unnecessary commit.
+In this example, the commit should be squashed with the initial commit changing the header to fit the actual need.
+You will benefit of a cleaner history and the merge conflicts will be easily resolvable due to the small change sets per commits.

 ##Finalize
 Lets wrap everything up and get all branches together in `merge` style and `rebase` style.